NilsRo/OctoPrint-SlicerEstimator/README.md

  * In case there are no matching information available the original estimator from OctoPrint will be used.
 If Slicer Estimator is used you can see that by the green dot right to the estimation.
  * In case SDCARD print is used the original estimator from OctoPrint will be used
  * For known slicers only the slicer has to be selected and the slicers Post Processing has to be set.
 If no corresponding commands are found standard estimation is used.
+ * Compared to some slicer estimations the average estimation by Octoprint (based on the average of the last real prints) could be more accurate.
+So you can change in the settings if you like to use average estimation if available.

 ## Custom Settings
 Example: For the following command "M117 100% Remaining 1 weeks 6 days ( 07:54:19 )" you can use RegEx "M117 .+ Remaining ([0-9]+) weeks.+" with Match 1 to get the weeks.
 To get the minutes you should use "M117 .+ Remaining .+\( ([0-9]+):([0-9]+):([0-9]+) \)" and Match 2 to avoid an issue if weeks are not shown.